What is Role-Based Access Control?

 RBAC is the standard access control model in enterprise systems.
 Instead of defining permissions per agent ('Agent-47 can call read_file and write_file'), you define permissions per role ('Editor role can call read_file and write_file') and assign roles to agents.

-For MCP-based systems, RBAC maps naturally to YAML policy files.
-Each role gets its own policy file defining allowed tools and constraints.
-Agents are assigned to roles by configuring which policy file Intercept applies to their connection.
+For MCP-based systems, RBAC maps naturally to grant policies.
+Each role gets its own policy document defining allowed tools and constraints.
+Agents are assigned to roles by attaching the corresponding policy to their grant in PolicyLayer.

 HOW POLICYLAYER USES THIS

-Intercept implements RBAC through separate YAML policy files for each role.
-Define roles like 'reader' (read-only tools), 'editor' (read and write tools), or 'admin' (full tool access) — each as a YAML policy file.
-Assign agents to roles by routing their MCP connection through Intercept with the corresponding policy.
-Clean, scalable, and version-controllable.
+PolicyLayer implements RBAC through a separate policy document for each role.
+Define roles like 'reader' (read-only tools), 'editor' (read and write tools), or 'admin' (full tool access) — each built in the visual policy builder as a single JSON document.
+Assign agents to roles by attaching the corresponding policy to their grant on the server.
+Clean, scalable, and validated on every save.